What Does Too Big to Fail Mean?

 The first bank that was too big to fail was Bear Stearns.
 On March 2008 the Federal Reserve lent $30 billion to JPMorgan Chase to buy the failing investment bank.
 Bear was a small bank but very well-known.
 The Fed worried that Bear's failure would destroy confidence in other banks.

 Citigroup received a $20 billion cash infusion from Treasury.
 In return, the government received $27 billion of preferred shares yielding 8 percent annual return.
-It also received warrants to buy no more than 5% of Citi's common shares at $10 per share.
+It also received warrants to buy no more than 5 percent of Citi's common shares at $10 per share.

 Fannie and Freddie Mortgage Companies